daos-stack/daos/docs/user/filesystem.md

   container level using DAOS ACLs.
 This means that a user should not rely on those POSIX permissions for securing access to their data since it can be bypassed by the DAOS lower level API if the user has ACL access to the container.
+* Open-unlink semantics: This occurs when a client obtains an open handle on an object (file or directory), and accesses that object (reads/writes data or create other files), while another client removes that object that the other client has opened from under it.
+In DAOS, we don't track object open handles as that would be very expensive, and so in such conflicting cases, the worst case scenario is the lost/leaked space that is written to those orphan objects that have been unlinked from the namespace.
+DAOS implements a file system checker that can be used to either relink those orphaned objects back in a lost+found directory or remove them from the container to reclaim the space.

 !!! note
     DFS directories do not include the `.` (current directory) and `..` (parent directory)